People

 Andrea R. Seisler is the Laboratory Manager of the Brain and Behavioral Dynamics Laboratory directed by Dr. Rick O. Gilmore and the Support and Authorizations Specialist at Databrary.
 She received her bachelor’s and master’s degree in Biomedical Engineering from The Catholic University of America.
 During her graduate studies, she was a recipient of the Clare Booth Luce Fellowship award.

-She is active in Scouts BSA as a Committee Member in Troop 245, an Executive Board Member of the Juniata Valley Council, BSA, and the Council Training Committee Vice-Chair.
-She completed her Wood Badge leadership training course in September 2020 and was a Troop Guide on Wood Badge staff in the Spring of 2022.
-She has been the Assistant Scoutmaster of Administration for National Youth Leadership Training since 2021.
-She was nominated and joined the Order of the Arrow in Fall 2024.
-In addition she enjoys dancing ballet and teaching preschoolers and adults at Dance Academy.
+She is active in Scouts BSA as a Committee Member in Troop 245, an Executive Board Member of the Juniata Valley Council, Scouting America serving as the Council Training Committee Chair.
+She completed her Wood Badge leadership training course in September 2020 and participated on Wood Badge staff as a Troop Guide (2022) and Scribe (2025).
+She has been the Assistant Scoutmaster of Administration for National Youth Leadership Training 2021-2025 on multiple courses.
+She joined the Order of the Arrow in Fall 2024.
+In addition she enjoys dancing ballet as well as teaching preschoolers and adults at Dance Academy.

 Contact Information